 In addition to policy work, Allen has contributed her expertise to a number of education and technology organizations, including CommonLit, the StartED Accelerator at NYU, GSV Labs and numerous schools.

 She maintains a near-constant media presence through interviews, op-eds and articles with a diverse range of print and electronic media outlets such as Fox News, The Wall Street Journal, The New York Times, The Washington Post, and National Review—the last of which hosts her regular podcast, “Reality Check.

-	Jeanne Allen began her career first on Capitol Hill and then as a senior official in the US Department of Education from 1983-1988 before moving on to launch the Heritage Foundation’s education policy program and the first policy-focused interactive social network, Townhall.
+Jeanne Allen began her career first on Capitol Hill and then as a senior official in the US Department of Education from 1983-1988.
 Between 2013 and 2015, Allen took a learning sabbatical to earn Masters Degree from the University of Pennsylvania’s Ed Entrepreneurship program and to explore the technology and higher ed landscape.
 She advised business development for Hotchalk, Inc., created Education Reform U., and launched the Modern States Education Alliance.

 Among her charitable and civic work, she sits on the Leadership Council of the National Italian American Foundation (NIAF) and is a Dame of the Order of Malta as well as an active member of the John Carroll Society.
 Jeanne Allen has been awarded the Education Industry Association’s “Friend of Education Award”, and the Black Alliance for Educational Options’ Champion Award and has been named Working Mother’s “Most Powerful Moms in Education” and EDTECH Digest’s “Top 100 Influencers in Edtech” for 2018.